 Second shelf: Candy lovers may recognize the large red bins that I have given new purpose to.
 These hold not only cupcake liners, toothpicks, and assorted sprinkles, but also special memories from a special grandfather.
 And you can see some other baking helpers and sweeteners.
 There’s granulated sugar, brown sugar, palm sugar, date sugar, yacon syrup, stevia, citrus oils, applesauce, gelatin, pudding, and quinoa flakes.
-I’m currently out of certified gluten-free oats (the only kind I use), but I store those here, too.
+I’m currently out of certified gluten-free purity protocol oats (the only kind I recommend and use, as in these cookies), but I store those here, too.

 Third shelf: There you’ll see some of my special flours and starches, most of which I purchase at my local international grocery store.
-There’s my standard gluten-free flour mix of Asian white rice flour and cornstarch (already mixed and in a storage container).
+There’s my standard gluten-free flour mix, Two-Ingredient Gluten-Free Flour Mix (already mixed and in a storage container).
 There’s tapioca starch/flour, sweet rice flour, tapioca pearls, and cornmeal.
 There’s also unopened coconut flour.
 (The opened bag is in the refrigerator along with my almond flour.)
 There are a variety of oils, including olive, grapeseed, hemp, and avocado (the latter two being freebies and not ones I’d typically have on hand).
 There’s rice (a few kinds) and confectioner’s sugar.
-There are Asian rice sticks (quick and easy noodles) and Tinkyada pasta.
+There are Asian rice sticks (which equate to quick and easy gluten-free noodles) and Tinkyada pasta.
 There’s evaporated milk, taco shells, and onions.
 There are several staples: Worcestershire, barbecue, and chili sauces (ensure that all are gluten free), and balsamic vinegar.
 There’s yeast that a support group member gave me because they expect me to do some bread baking.
 Hmmm.
-I actually prefer non-yeast breads or quick breads (like pumpkin and chocolate zucchini).
+I actually prefer non-yeast breads or quick breads (like pumpkin, classic zucchini, and chocolate zucchini).
 The yeast is still good, but I’ve had it a while now.
 Plus my basket full of yellow onions is on this shelf at the moment.

 My spice cabinet — It mostly speaks for itself, but I keep my homemade vanilla extract, baking powder, baking soda, xanthan gum, spices, and seasonings here.
 All play a critical role in so much of my cooking and baking.